stamourv/recipes/fusili-casserole.md

 ## Directions

 * Preheat oven to 475F.
+* Heat a pot of salted water to a boil.
 * Do a mise en place.
 There's lots of things happening at once;
   you'll need it.
-* Heat a pot of salted water to a boil.
-Cook the fusili and broccoli until the fusili are al dente (about 7-8 minutes) then drain.
+* Cook the fusili and broccoli in the boiling water until the fusili are al dente (about 7-8 minutes) then drain.
 * Meanwhile, cook the garlic, onion, and herbs in a pan, with olive oil.
 * Once the onions are cooked, add the crushed tomatoes and tomato sauce.
 Season with salt and pepper.
 Simmer for about 5 minutes.
 * Then, add the cream, mix in well, and simmer for another minute.
-* Assemble the casserole: mix the pasta, broccoli, and sauce in a casserole dish.
+* Assemble the casserole: sauce first, then pasta and broccoli in a casserole dish.
 * Top the casserole with panko breadcrumbs.
 You want a lot.
 * Tear the mozzarella into small pieces and spread on the top.